ploneintranet/ploneintranet.docs/README.rst

 ploneintranet.docs
 ==================

-The documentation for the PloneIntranet Project.
+The documentation for the Plone Intranet Project.

 These are updated automatically from https://github.com/ploneintranet/ploneintranet.docs and available on http://docs.ploneintranet.org/.